 Learning to Design the Built Environment of Today and Tomorrow

 Our 21st-century alumni will continue to learn throughout their lives.
 More knowledge about how students study and how teachers teach contributes to students’ study success, to a richer study experience, to stronger student participation and to greater engagement on the part of the student.
-Forms of blended learning that combine online and campus-based teaching are increasingly shaping the basis of our faculty learning environment.
+Types of blended learning that combine online and campus-based teaching are increasingly forming the basis of our faculty learning environment.
 Internationalisation continues to influence our student population, our teaching population and the curriculum itself, but the education we offer is, and will remain, strongly rooted in the Dutch design and construction culture.